 Students who finish the programme successfully will qualify with a postgraduate diploma in social work.
 They will be able to register as social workers with the HCPC.

-Around 80% of graduates so far have been successfully recruited into social work jobs at the end of the course.
+Over 80% of graduates so far have been successfully recruited into social work jobs at the end of the course.

 Published: 13 August 2014

 - The application process is now open until Friday 5 May 2017.

 - Added date for applying: 28 March 2017